hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 {% include tip.html content="Save the project by clicking on the **File** (top menu) > **Save As...**.
 In the popup menu, select the simulation target folder and define a name such as *flume3d*.
 Press **Save** to save the project in **hdf** format and regularly press the save button (disk symbol) in the next steps to avoid loosing work.
 Thus, the project can be saved, closed and re-opened any time." %}

-{% include image.html file="salome/save-study-as.png" max-width="372" alt="telemac salome hydro save study as hdf" %} {% include image.html file="salome/save-study-props.png" max-width="637" alt="telemac salome hydro save study hdf" %}
+{% include image.html file="salome/save-study-as.png" alt="telemac salome hydro save study as hdf" %} {% include image.html file="salome/save-study-props.png" max-width="637" alt="telemac salome hydro save study hdf" %}

 ### Create a Natural Object

 From the *HYDRO* top menu, select **Create immersible zone** to define a wetted area for the later created mesh.
-{% include image.html file="salome/sah-nat-immersible-zone.png" max-width="334" alt="telemac salome hydro create immersible zone" %}
+{% include image.html file="salome/sah-nat-immersible-zone.png" alt="telemac salome hydro create immersible zone" %}

 In the popup window, make the following settings:

 * **Name:** `wetted_contour`
-* **Polyline:** Select the previously created rectangle.
+* **Polyline:** Select the previously created `Contour` rectangle (double-click in the field).
 * **Bathymetry:** Leave empty.

-{% include image.html file="salome/sah-nat-wetted-zone.png" max-width="545" alt="telemac salome hydro create wetted area zone" %}
+{% include image.html file="salome/sah-nat-wetted-zone.png" alt="telemac salome hydro create wetted area zone" %}

 * Press **Apply and close**.